Skip to main content

 Agent Terminal

-Authenticate once and your session carries across Brain, Terminal, and Harness automatically.
-Credentials are stored in the OS keychain — never in plain files.
+Sign in once and move across Brain, Terminal, and Harness without re-authenticating on every hop.
+Credentials live in the OS keychain rather than in random local files.

 Pricing